gitcordier/FunctionalAnalysis/README.md

     of the first category, unless X=Y.
     To sum it up: If Y is a proper subspace, then Y is of the first category BUT its complement C is of the second category, as X is.
+The proof is flawed/not achevied.
+I have written a correct proof that I will push soon.
   - 2_16.tex
     A simpler version of the closed graph theorem.
     Roughly speaking, compactness replaces completeness.
 Compactness cannot